lsymonds/Moogie.Queues/README.md

 leave these.
 The `Queue` property on the `SQSProviderOptions` class is **always** required and should be set to whatever your SQS queue's URL is.
 Should you wish to use more than one queue URL then you should instantiate a separate `SQSProvider` instance for each when you create your `QueueManager` instance.

+When receiving messages, the number of messages you ask to return is a **maximum** number of messages.
+You might receive less, but you will never receive more.
+For example, if only one message is available in the queue then one will be returned.
+If 25 are available then your maximum will be returned.

+The maximum number of messages you can return at once is 10.
+If you configure a number to return over this amount, the `SQSProvider` will reset it back to 10.

 ### Azure's Queue Storage Provider